Skip to main content

 Every team running AI agents today is making a choice, whether they realize it or not.
 The choice is between “we try to convince the agent to behave” and “we’ve made it so the agent doesn’t have to behave in order to be safe.”
 The gap between these two postures grows with every new capability we hand to agents.

 The tooling exists today.
 The concepts underneath it, VM-based isolation, network mediation, secret injection, are well-understood infrastructure patterns from decades of systems work.
-None of this is speculative.

-I’d rather have both the sandbox and the governance layer.
+I want both the sandbox and the governance layer.
 But if I have to pick a first step, I’m starting with the thing that doesn’t require trust.

 1. We hit an ingress bug along the way where Gondolin’s proxy prematurely closes forwarded HTTP requests, causing Kestrel to close without responding.
 Follow along with #84 for the fix. ↩︎